Akita Puppies for Sale

 - Color: If you are looking for an Akita puppy for sale, it may help to know what the American Kennel Club specifies as acceptable coat colors.
 This breed comes in many color combinations including white, black, chocolate, a combination of colors and white, or brindle.

-If you think you may want to find an Akita puppy to adopt, it’s smart to understand this dog’s temperament.
-The breed is legendarily loyal and forms strong bonds with his owner.
+The Akita breed is legendarily loyal and forms strong bonds with his owner.
 Generally, this dog is intelligent, devoted and calm.
 He’s also strong-willed, and proud, so this dog responds best to respectful commands and positive-training techniques that rely on motivation over force.

 The Akita is very good with children, making this puppy a good family pet.
 He possesses a strong guarding instinct and is cautious and reserved around strangers.
 Substantial size and a loud bark make this breed a natural choice as a guard dog.